Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 For cardstock paper, I use 65-pound (176 gsm) paper.
 Some crafters ask me if they can use 50-pound paper.
 Yes, but because the paper is lighter, it may lose the shape of the petals over time.

 And what about using heavier cardstock paper?
-Likewise, I do not ever go above 80-pound (216 gsm) cardstock because the paper is too thick to curl without wrinkling.
+Likewise, I never go above 80-pound (216 gsm) cardstock because the paper is too thick to curl without wrinkling.

-Note that for all cardstock I reference, I am using a cover weight, not a text weight which each has its own independent weights and thicknesses.
+Note that for all cardstock I reference, I’m using a cover weight, not a text weight which each has its own independent weights and thicknesses.

 60-180 grams For Crepe Paper